bradshawsguide/website/content/01-stations/1264-wandsworth/station.md

 route:
 - routes/london-to-richmond-staines-wokingham-and-reading
 ----
-meta: Telegraph station at Vauxhall, 3 miles.
+notes: Telegraph station at Vauxhall, 3 miles.
 ----
 text: This station, situated is within a short distance of the parish that gives it the name of Wandsworth, which with the other suburban districts we have passed through, contains a number of elegant villas, belonging to the opulent class of city merchants.